tmorse305/udi-mqtt-pg3x/POLYGLOT_CONFIG.md

 			- `"cmd_topic":` - Is always required, even if the type doesn't support it (like a sensor).
 Just enter a generic topic (`cmnd/sensor/POWER`).
     ** if you are using ANALOG, TEMP or TEMPHUMID 'types', you need to add a <'sensor_id': 'sensor name'> object to the configuration of the device
-     ** the 'sensor name' can be found by examining an mqtt message in the Web console of the Tasmota device ** a devfile for those sensors would look like this:
+     ** the 'sensor name' can be found by examining an mqtt message in the Web console of the Tasmota device ** IMPORTANT: If you also have a "switch" type on the same topic, please add this one AFTER the definitions of "ANALOG", "Temp" etc.
+     ** a devfile for those sensors would look like this:

 devices: